Dos and Don’ts of Building a WordPress Theme

 1 Don’t touch the WordPress core

 As open-source software, WordPress relies on community consensus for many things.
 And one of the golden rules of the community is: “Don’t touch the WordPress core.”
 WordPress files can roughly be divided into core files and content files.
-Content files include your theme files, plugins, and images, while core files constitute the appearance and the functionality of the platform itself.
+Content files include your theme files, plugins, and images, while core files constitute the appearance and functionality of the platform itself.

 Core files can be modified for the purposes of troubleshooting or extending WordPress for your personal needs, but you should steer clear of them when you’re building your theme, otherwise, you may seriously mess things up.
 If you want to learn how to create a custom WordPress theme from scratch check now the dos and don’ts of building one template.

 2 Don’t overdo it with features

 Many theme developers believe that “the more the better” is the golden rule and that they should pack their theme with as many features as they can possibly fit.
 Remember that your features should depend on the market you’re targeting to to create a custom WordPress theme.

 This is especially true for niche themes.
 For example, if you’re building a loan company theme, you don’t really need to slap social sharing icons at the top of the page, in the sidebar, and below every single piece of content on your page.
 Perhaps you should reconsider that Instagram feeds too.